mundschenk-at/avatar-privacy/README.md

 The plugin offers some measures to deal with these problems.
 It's not perfect or a complete solution, but some of the above points can be addressed sufficiently:

-1. If you want gravatars, you don't really have a choice but to **publish the MD5 tokens** of the e-mail addresses.
-If you want to have dynamic default images like the identicons, you also don't have a choice but to publish the MD5 tokens of all users, not only the users who actually signed up with gravatar.com (because the images are generated out of the e-mail addresses).
-For gravatar.com users, you could of course request the images server-side and then cache them, but in my opinion that is a bit overkill.
-If somebody signs up with gravatar.com, they probably know that this means their e-mail addresses will be published in encrypted form.
-The bad part is that this happens for everyone, even users who haven't ever heard of gravatar.com.
-That is an aspect that this plugin fixes with the 'Don't publish encrypted e-mail addresses for non-members of gravatar.com' option.
-Why is this optional?
-The additional calls to gravatar.com from your server could in theory stress your server or make the page loading too slow.
-Please check this on a page with many comments.
-2. The problem of **tying comments throughout the web together** is addressed by the plugin in two ways: You can let commenters opt in or out of using gravatars with their e-mail address.
-Additionally, you can use a local default image and display the default image directly instead of as a redirect.
-This way the page optically looks identical, but comments of users who didn't sign up with gravatar.com are not linked through a unique avatar image URL anymore.
-For users who did sign up with gravatar.com, you should display a short message to the user somewhere around the comment form.
-3. That gravatar.com is able to create **profiles of what websites you visited** is something that the plugin can't fix.
-Personally, I trust Auttomatic not to misuse this kind of data.
-I'm not even saying that they do create profiles, but technically they could.
-The profiles would be anonymous unless they are connected with other data, like a provider's data who used a certain IP address at a certain point in time.
-Unfortunately, there is nothing that the plugin can really do about it, apart from complete caching solutions.
-This particular problem needs to be addressed by concerned visitors on their side, e.g. by using a TOR server to go online.
-Also, the whole modern web works this way, it's not a problem specific to gravatar.com. ;-)
+1. All default images are hosted or generated **on your server** instead of at Gravatar.com.
+2. Only for users and commenters who **explicitly give their consent** will Gravatar.com be contacted to get their avatar image.
+This shares the MD5 hash of their e-mail address with Gravatar.com.
+3. To **prevent Gravatar.com from tracking your site's visitors**, these gravatars will be cached locally and the only IP address sent to Gravatar.com will be that of your server.
+4. Instead of MD5, Avatar Privacy uses a salted SHA256 hash for identifying avatars.
+This means that the published hashes **cannot be used to track people across the web**.
+(It also means that generated avatars will be different between websites.)
-4. The plugin does nothing against the **fake identity** problem.
-It's questionable if any countermeasures would even be possible without changing the way that gravatar.com works.
+5. The plugin does nothing against the **fake identity** problem.
+It's questionable if any countermeasures would even be possible without changing the way that Gravatar.com works.
 Stealing identities is always possible, you can do it with a comment form without gravatars just as well.
 So that's not really the focus of this plugin.

 ### Uninstallation